Mehdi Djekidel MD

 Assistant Professor of Diagnostic Radiology; Director of Nuclear Radiology and PET-CT Fellowships

-His research involves novel imaging of mGluR5 using clinical PET imaging in medically refractory patients.
+Some of his current research endeavors has involved novel imaging targets for epilepsy patients such as understanding mGluR5 and neuroinflammatory changes through clinical PET imaging in medically refractory patients.